opensensor/isp/README.md

 Without these projects, there would be no point to trying to reverse engineer the ISP driver.

 ## Limitations
-This driver is incomplete but works to a certain degree and does enable and communicate with the sensor and attempt to setup framebuffers.
+This driver is incomplete but works to a certain degree and enables the streamer, but we only get green frames.

 There is a crash after the first stream on ioctl cmd, that we are currently debugging.